 * Best Value.
 Billed monthly.
 Your website, up-to-date for a whole year.

 I hate sites with obfuscated prices, so here’s the bottom-line . . .
-You can keep your site relevant, social-marketed and fully up-to-date the whole year round for less than $3,000.
-It’s not as expensive as Google Adwords (where my job is to get your phone ringing ASAP).
-Content Marketing works better over time, creates link-worthy articles for others in your field and has longer lasting effects.
+We can keep your site relevant, socially-marketed and fully up-to-date the whole year round for less than $3,000pa (which is hat some people pay monthly).
+It’s nowhere near as expensive as Google Adwords (where my job is to get your phone ringing ASAP)!!
+Content Marketing works over time, ensuring that your site is slowly filled with link-worthy articles for others (in-bound links are huge for SEO).
+Rise to the top.
+Be seen as a leader in your field.

 Most website owners add poorly written or just a few words of content to their website.
-This only exasperates Google who is looking to reward properly-written, in-depth content in your industry.
-A few words and a picture do nothing to help your search ranking or engage readers.
+This only exasperates Google who is looking to reward properly-written, in-depth content useful for people searching within your industry.
+A few words or one picture do nothing to help your search ranking or engage readers.
 Search engines are nearly completely blind, but they devour the written word.
-Even one long article with an interview could double the likelihood of your site getting found and linked-to by industry peers.
+Even one long article with an interview could double the likelihood of your site getting found (for that subject) and linked-to by industry peers.

 Content Marketing is the best and most honest way to add value, relevance and visibility to any website.

 Movies can show a product or break down a process with explanation.
 It’s another way to make your website “sticky.”
-Add videos regularly to your site.
-Combined with a Content Marketing plan (see above) you will climb the ranks and never have to worry about poor website performance again.
+Add videos regularly to your site – even if you borrow them from Youtube.
+Combined with a Content Marketing plan, you will climb the ranks and never have to worry about poor website performance.

-Yes, proving you have a content management system such as WordPress, sure – you can go into the back-end and write a 2,000 word, unique article.
-But most likely you won’t.
-I know this because I have built over 500 websites and only one of those sites enjoyed regular, in-house updates.
-Needless to say, the traffic on the regularly updated site (updated sometimes twice daily) surpassed all other sites on the server by a factor of ten.
+I know this because I have built over 500 websites and only 2 or 3 of those sites enjoyed regular, in-house updates.
+Needless to say, traffic on regularly updated sites (updated sometimes twice daily) surpassed all other sites by a factor of ten.

-With 1 billion websites competing for attention (there was half a billion in 2012 www.internetlivestats.com) adding content is the best way to increased traffic and sales.
-If you have a new (unproven) domain name, it’s actually the only way to snaffle your competitor’s traffic.
+With 1 billion websites competing for attention (there were half a billion in 2012 www.internetlivestats.com) adding content is the best way to increased traffic and sales.
+If you have a new (unproven) domain name, it’s actually the only way to snaffle your more established competitor’s traffic.

 Updating your website daily is best.
 Once a week is probably a more reasonable ask.
-Fortnightly is also good.
-Monthly articles will also give you a traffic boost, but they have to be lengthy to make a real difference.
+Fortnightly is good.
+Monthly articles will give you a traffic boost, but they have to be lengthy (1,500 words or more) to make a real difference.

 The more regularly you write, the sooner Google will push you up in SERPs (Search Engine Result Pages).

-You can do this yourself (honestly, it’s not going to happen) or you can get us to do it for you. $1,900 per annum ensures that your website is not only more visible in search, but is always up to date.
+You can do this yourself (honestly, it rarely happens) or you can get us to do it for you. $2,995 per annum ensures that your website is not only more visible in search, but is always up to date.

-Having a Content Marketing plan is like hiring an on-staff journalist and SEO expert to look after your website while you concentrate on the daily running of your business.
+Having a Content Marketing plan is like hiring an on-staff journalist plus an SEO expert to look after your website while you concentrate on the daily running of your business.

 Unless it’s really really long and explores an issue in-depth, your home page is unlikely to be the most popular page on your website.